cockroachlabs/workshop_labs/troubleshooting/README.md

 ### Understanding where the latency comes from

-On the SQL shell, let's run a few queries and see the Response Time.
+On the SQL Terminal, let's run a few queries and see the Response Time.
 Mind, in your cluster the Response Time might vary as ranges can be located on different zones.

 Show my locality first